smitpate07/hummingbird-assistant-llm/README.md

 ## 15. Storage Layout

-All three stages save to a Lightning.ai Teamspace path (persistent local storage) and a **single shared Hugging Face Hub repo**, organized by subfolder rather than one repo per stage:
+All three stages save to a Lightning.ai Teamspace path (persistent local storage) and a **single shared Hugging Face Hub repo**, organized by subfolder rather than one repo per stage.
+The Hugging Face repo can be found: [here](https://huggingface.co/Snow79703/Hummingbird-assistant-llm/tree/main)

 ```
 {HF_REPO_FULL}/